 The U.S. Bureau of Labor Statistics (BLS) lists quality control systems managers under the title of industrial production managers.
-According to the BLS, a 4% decline in employment is projected for industrial production managers over the years 2014 to 2024.
-Furthermore, the BLS reports that these professionals earned a median annual salary of $93,940 in May 2015.
+According to the BLS, employment of industrial production managers is projected to show little or no change over the 2018 to 2028 decade with a 1% growth.
+Furthermore, the BLS reports that these professionals earned a median annual salary of $103,380 in May 2018.

 Some students prefer to continue their education in order to advance their career in the field of project management.
 Master's degree programs in project management provide students with advanced education in general management and project management techniques through a combination of lectures and hands-on projects.
 Additionally, graduates can gain certification through the Project Management Institute, which offers certifications such as Certified Associate in Project Management and Project Management Professional.

 BSBA programs that emphasize project management provide students with the broad business education and specific organizational skills they need to work in a wide range of industries.
 Graduates can choose to enter the workforce or improve their career prospects by enrolling in a master's degree program or earning certification.